heliprajapati/recess_assignments/README.md

 # recess_assignments
-The folders morning and afternoon contain the assignment that are done
+The folders morning and afternoon contain the morning and afternoon assignments.